GridTools/gridtools/docs_src/manuals/getting_started/getting_started.rst

 .. literalinclude:: code/gt_smoothing_variant1_computation.hpp
    :language: gridtools

-We can not use ``run_single_stage`` API because now we should compose computation from three stencil calls.
-To achieve that we use full featured ``run`` API.
-It requires stencil composition specification as a first parameter.
-That specification is provided in a form of generic lambda.
-Its arguments represent the storages that are used in computation.
+We cannot use the ``run_single_stage`` API because now we need to compose a :term:`Computation` from three stencil calls.
+To achieve that we use the full featured ``run`` API.
+It requires a stencil composition specification as a first parameter.
+That specification is provided in form of a generic lambda.
+Its arguments represent the storages that are used in the computation.
 The expression that is returned describes how the stencils should be composed.
-It is where |GT| EDSL is used.
+It is where the |GT| DSL is used.
-``execute_parallel()`` here means that each :math`k`-level can be executed in parallel. ``stage`` clause represents a call to the stencil with the given arguments.
+``execute_parallel()`` means that each :math:`k`-level can be executed in parallel.
+The ``stage`` clause represents a call to the stencil with the given arguments.

 In this version we needed to explicitly allocate the temporary fields